SynixeContractors/Documents/operations/coc.md

     * You do not harass, threaten, or abuse other members.

     * You do not post content that contains personal information of fellow members.
-    * You do not post content that is hateful, racist, or otherwise inappropriate.
+    * You do not post content that is hateful, racist, or similarly inappropriate.
-    * You do not post content that is illegal, threatening, or otherwise inappropriate.
+    * You do not post content that is illegal, threatening, or similarly inappropriate.
-    * You do not post content that is sexually explicit or otherwise inappropriate.
+    * You do not post content that is sexually explicit, or similarly inappropriate.

 ### Failure to Comply